flexseth/bioboxfinal/README.md

 If you wish the bio name to show a different name, change the display name field on your that user's profile.

 ************************************
-### Features and or Bugs /// TODO

-⚠️ If user doesn't have a Gravatar, currently no fallback.
-Should fallback to uploaded profile pic or default

-⚠️ Nothing displayed if user hasn't set their bio/description

-⚠️ Name might display username if a preferred name hasn't been set

 ### TODO
 ⬜️  Toggle controls
 ⬜️  Dynamically display user profile info - `useEffect()`?
+🕵️‍♂️ Audit for PII
-- Test
+🧪 Test
-- Full install instructions
+🧳 Full install instructions
-- Build package and deploy as plugin
+🚀 Build package and deploy as plugin

 ### Submission
 - Package plugin as a zip and submit to Amy's email